 Successful marriages or committed relationships require two emotionally mature individuals.
-Only a mature person has the sensitivity — the awareness — to recognize the needs of another and then respond accordingly.
+Only a mature person has the sensitivity — the awareness — to recognize the needs of another person and then respond accordingly.

+Read each one then write down if either you or your partner ever exhibits the behavior.
 Write your impressions and feelings about yourself and your partner for each item.

 When done, you and your partner should exchange lists.

 Then leave it at that.
-You cannot demand "maturity" from your partner nor he or she from you.
-Maturity is something that evolves overtime.
+You cannot demand 'maturity' from your partner nor he or she from you.
+Maturity is something that evolves over time.
 Hopefully, each of you will becoming more aware of possible maturity deficits and will then be sufficiently motivated to seek the appropriate means to grow-up.

 1. Has a pattern of behavior that puts oneself first?